feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/brain_circuits.md

 ### Navigating Up/Back

-To return to parent region:
+To return to parent circuit:
 - Use the navigation breadcrumbs (if visible)
-- Click **Circuits** dropdown and select parent region
+- Click **Circuits** dropdown and select parent circuit
 - Close the current region tab

 ### Viewing Hierarchy